TakumiInoue0628/NDA-VFS-ML/README.md

-# Nonlinear Dynamics Analysis of Vocal-Ventricular Fold System using Machine Learning
+# Nonlinear Dynamics Analysis of Vocal Fold System using Machine Learning